Sign Up

 Confidentiality of Health Information

-HIPAA – Health Insurance Portability and Accountability Act – privacy rule is a federal regulation.
-The rule sets standards for patient privacy and confidentiality.
+The HIPAA (Health Insurance Portability and Accountability Act) privacy rule is a federal regulation that sets standards for patient privacy and confidentiality.
 It also sets severe civil and criminal penalties for people who violate a patient's privacy.
-To comply with HIPAA, organizations should ensure that protected patient information must only be shared with people directly involved in the patient’s care.
-The patient's case must only be discussed with people who are directly involved in the case.
-Particular attention should be taken when talking in public areas such as elevators, restrooms, hallways, cafeterias, etc. No aspect of patient care should ever be discussed in public areas.
+To comply with HIPAA, organizations should ensure that protected patient information is only shared with people directly involved in the patient’s care.
+The patient's case must only be discussed with people who are directly involved.
+Particular attention should be taken when talking in communal spaces such as elevators, bathrooms, corridors, cafeterias, etc. No aspect of patient care should ever be discussed in public areas.
 Patient charts should not be left out where unauthorized persons might see or access them.
-Since many facilities are now using electronic patient records, clinicians need to be aware of facility policies for 'locking' their computers whenever they are not in use.
-It is essential to observe the surroundings when discussing patient care.
+Since many facilities use electronic patient records, clinicians must be aware of facility policies for 'locking' their computers whenever they are not in use.
+It is essential to observe the surroundings when discussing patient care (Tariq & Hackert, 2023; U.S. Department of Health and Human Services, 2025a).

 Electronic Health Record Systems (EHR)

-EHR is growing in popularity.
-Data from 2017 shows that 86% of physicians' offices used EHR.
-Overall, EHR usage has more than doubled since 2008.
-The main advantage of EHR systems is that it allows the exchange of healthcare information across the continuum of care in the most coordinated system possible.
-However, clinicians must know that EHR can be subjected to several security threats, including phishing and malware attacks, inadequate encryption, and employee negligence.
-All employees using EHR should have sufficient training, including credentials and password protection, and the facility protocol for accessing it.
-(Electronic Health Record Systems, 2020).
+Electronic health records (EHRs) are growing in popularity.
+The main advantage of EHR systems is that they allow the exchange of healthcare information across the continuum of care in the most coordinated system possible.
+However, clinicians must know that an EHR can be subjected to several security threats, including phishing and malware attacks, inadequate encryption, and employee negligence.
+All employees using EHRs should have sufficient training, including credentials and password protection, and the facility protocol for accessing it.
+The advent of cyberattacks, which include ransomware and data breaches, has created a severe hazard to the security and confidentiality of EHR systems.
+EHR systems must now contain encryption, multi-party authentication, and protected backup methods as part of their processes (Coherent Market Insights, 2024).

-• Explain the grievance process at the facility, including the name of the staff person the patient should contact.
+• Explain the facilities' grievance procedure, including the name and contact information of the staff member who handles grievances.

-• Explain that grievances may be filed with state agencies, even if the patient has already used the facility's internal grievance process.
+• Inform the patient and family that they can file a grievance with state agencies, even if the patient has already used the facility's internal grievance procedure.

-• Give the patient the phone number and address for filing a grievance with the state.
+• Provide the patient and family with contact information for filing a grievance with the relevant state agency.

 Bills and Bill Examination